 On a summer day in 2013, Leila Strickland she watched raptly Mark Post unveil the first lab-grown hamburger: thousands of tissue culture plates filled with bovine stem cells, mixed with fetal calf serum and other nutrients, which differentiate into muscle cells.

-Exciting, no doubt, but Leila Strickland (Biomilq )'s mind was already wandering towards another potential application of cell culture: human breast milk.
-Like many mothers, Strickland had hoped to breastfeed both of her children for the first six months after their birth.
+Exciting, no doubt, but Leila Strickland's (Biomilq) mind was already wandering to another potential application of cell culture: human breast milk.
+Like many of her mothers, Strickland had hoped to breastfeed both of her children for the first six months after they were born.

 The medical establishment considers breastfeeding the gold standard of infant nutrition.
-Breast milk appears to reduce the likelihood of digestive problems, rashes and (most importantly) necrotizing enterocolitis, a rare but potentially fatal bowel disease in premature babies.
+Breast milk appears to reduce the likelihood of digestive problems, skin rashes, and (most importantly) necrotizing enterocolitis, a rare but potentially fatal intestinal disease in premature infants.

 How the idea was born

 Like many mothers, Leila Strickland had found breastfeeding difficult.
-Her first child, born three years earlier, had struggled to latch onto her nipple.
+Her first child, born three years before her, had struggled to latch on to her nipple.
 She was now experiencing similar problems with her little daughter.
-This is how Leila Strickland started thinking about how she could grow not artificial meat but cells that produce breast milk.
-A pregnant woman could have had a breast biopsy during pregnancy, and she could have grown cells and produce milk even before the baby was born.
+That's how Leila Strickland started thinking about how she could grow not artificial meat but cells that produce breast milk.
+A pregnant woman could have had a breast biopsy during her pregnancy, and she could have grown cells and produced milk before the baby was even born.

-A few days later, she and her husband put together $ 5.000 in savings and bought a huge one from eBay biological hood, a microscope, an incubator and a centrifuge.
-For years she struggled to keep the project alive, and was on the verge of giving up.
+A few days later, she and her husband pooled $5.000 in savings and purchased a huge biological hood, a microscope, an incubator and a centrifuge.
+For years she fought to keep the project alive, and was on the verge of giving up.
 But in May 2020, Biomilq, the company he founded, raised $ 3,5 million from a group of investors led by Bill Gates.

 Biomilq is now competing with competitors from Singapore and New York to shake up the world of infant nutrition in a way never seen before.